Full flow example (DocumentService)

 # Electronically signed PDF (PAdES)

 Below you can download an electronically signed PDF (PAdES).
-If you open the PDF in a PDF-reader such as Acrobat you can see the electronic signing information.
+If you open the PDF in a PDF-reader such as Acrobat you can see the electronic signature information.
 The document is protected against tampering and cryptographically sealed.

 Since this signed PDF is just an example file generated from our test environment, you might get a warnings regarding the validity of the certificate.
 In production the validity will be verified by in the reader.